What's in our skies?

 We already support the Discord channel the UAP Tracking Forum for the community of UAP trackers with over 2,200 members.

-Together with and for the community we develop hardware and software for a 24/7 citizen sky observatory that can detect, track, identify and analyze any arial phenomena and yet is still affordable for citizens.
+Together with and for the community we develop hardware and software for an affordable 24/7 citizen sky observatory that can detect, track, identify and analyze any aerial phenomena.

 credit: Aaron/Alaska 2021